FORGOT YOUR DETAILS?

 We generally fly in the morning and the evening when conditions are calm.
 Experienced pilots can fly in stronger conditions.
 Weather and wind limitations also depend on where you are.
 Coastal winds coming off the water are smooth and stable while winds in the mountains or over land may be turbulent and unpleasant to fly in.
 You will learn about weather and wind conditions in ground school.

-We cover all the basics in 8 full days of training (weather permitting).
+We cover all the basics in our 10-day training course (weather permitting).
 Most people will be ready to fly on the 3rd or 4th day of training.
 After your training, you’ll continue to learn and develop your skills on your own.

 In mild conditions, you will generally do a forward launch.
 You run facing forward while pulling the wing up behind you.
 You’ll generally run 5 - 15 feet before you are in the air.